OdatNurd/OverrideAudit/README.md

 diff will be recalculated, allowing any *saved* changes to be immediately reflected.

-This command ignores the current values of the `reuse_view` and `clear_existing` settings and operates as if they are both set to `true` in order to ensure that you don't end up with a large number of duplicate views.
+This command ignores the current values of the `reuse_view`, `clear_existing` and `diff_unchanged` settings and operates as if they are set to `true`, `true` and `diff` respectively in order to ensure that you don't end up with a large number of duplicate views.

 ### `OverrideAudit: Delete Override` ###